Getting Started with Panopto

 Creating a Panopto Recording

-1. Open the eLearn course you wish to save a recording in.
+1. Login to stonehill.hosted.panopto.com and access the folder where you wish to save the recording

-5. Select the Primary Source video and audio inputs and add or remove other Secondary Capture Sources, such as Screen Capture and/or PowerPoint, by checking the boxes.
-Do not change the Standard Quality option setting.
+4. Select the Primary Source video and audio inputs and add or remove other Secondary Capture Sources, such as Capture Main Screen and/or PowerPoint, by checking the boxes.

 You are ready to start recording . . .